 After leaving graduate school, I held several positions as writer and editor, so I know how to take your ideas and turn them into papers and presentations that effectively communicate.
 I have also taken many graduate-level courses in history (both American and European) and feel comfortable and qualified to tutor and teach each up to the AP level in high school and the undergraduate level in college.

 I also enjoy working with younger children in middle school and parents are often pleasantly surprised by the rapport I establish with their young learners.
 These young learners have so many time pressures too and having a good tutor in one or more subjects can often make the difference between success and mediocrity (or even failure).

 Rates start at just $30/hour if you drive to my location (or we connect online) and at $40/hour if I drive to your location.
-With the start of the Summer Term just around the corner, now is the best time to establish a tutoring relationship with me for all your English, ESL and History needs.
-The Summer Term can often be a very stressful time.
-Colleges and universities cram the same amount of material for a 15-week course into a course that often lasts only 4-8 weeks.
-But there’s no reason to feel blue.
-You can enjoy your summer and still achieve your academic goals.
-How?
-Let me help!
+With the start of the new semester just around the corner, now is the best time to establish a tutoring relationship with me for all your English, ESL and History needs.
+The Fall Semester is just around the corner.
+You or your children may face new academic challenges and those can be frightening and stressful.
+Remember, though, that new challenges also mean new opportunities.
+Whether you take that English class you always wanted to take or fulfill that long-standing History requirement, I can help you adjust to

 Charles knows the need of his students.
 In my case he knows exactly what to focus on before an exam and also he researches outside the lesson the info needed!
 I strongly recommend him as a tutor also for the convenience of the price and for his flexibility!

 Charles came in late to help our son polish an Honors history research paper that was all over the place.
 He organized, helped him focus and bring pages to the screen better than all the others who've tried to help with this challenging assignment.

 Charles is full of energy, engaging, and knowledgable.
 My son is looking forward to instead of dreading the next lesson.

 He helped me with my English assignment that was near difficult to do!
 Gave such good advice and made sure I understood.